Evidence for itinerant electron-local moment interaction in Li-doped $\alpha$-MnTe: Single crystal neutron diffraction

 \subsection{Experiment and refinement details}

+For both $\alpha$-MnTe and Li-doped $\alpha$-MnTe, we find no evidence of any other impurity phases, clearly different from powder samples of Li-doped $\alpha$-MnTe \cite{yumnam_MagnonGapTuning_2024}.
 For $\alpha$-MnTe, we also evaluated the possibility of intersite mixing, specifically the occupation of Te sites by Mn atoms, using the neutron diffraction dataset collected at 340 K. However, this model did not yield an improved refinement compared to the current model, which assumes that defects are restricted to Te sites and that Mn atoms exclusively occupy their designated lattice positions.

 To determine the magnetic structure, two models were tested using the dataset obtained at 90 K. The first model adopts the magnetic space group $Cmcm$, where the magnetic moments align along the crystallographic $a$ axis.
 The second model corresponds to the magnetic space group $Cm'c'm$, in which the moments are oriented along the reciprocal $a^*$ axis.
 Although the $Cmcm$ model yielded a slightly better refinement result, the $Cm'c'm$ model is more consistent with our previous neutron diffraction results under strain-induced detwinning of magnetic domains \cite{liu_StraintunableAnomalousHall_2025}.